ColorfulBisuketto/Dotfiles/README.md

 A simple repo to hold my arch `.config` files.

-Images and some scripts are from various sources.
+Images and some scripts are from various sources, most are from [Catppuccin](https://catppuccin.com/).
 I tried to keep sources in the corresponding files.

 I generally tried to stick with the catppuccin mocha colors.